ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2018-01-26-42-majarc-anderson-ux-for-vr-jan-rod-designing-custom-hardware-for-the-vive.md

 ---
 layout: post
-title: 2018 Jan-#42: Majarc Anderson: "UX for VR" / Jan Rod: "Designing Custom Hardware for the VIVE"
+title: 2018 Jan-#42 -  Majarc Anderson -  "UX for VR" / Jan Rod -  "Designing Custom Hardware for the VIVE"
-snippet: Before we start...
-Just a message from the organisers - if you reserve a ticket and then can't ...
+snippet: Before we start- Just a message from the organisers - if you reserve a ticket and then can't -
 ---
 38 participants